stephenverderame/cpp_book/src/templates/policies.md

 std::multiset<Student, std::greater<Student>> students;
 ```

-Now let's say we wanted a multiset of students in an order that's different from the typical method to compare students: all CS students first, then alphabetically by major. we probably don't want to change `operator>` since users of our type wouldn't expect such an ordering when using the comparison operators.
+Now let's say we wanted a multiset of students in an order that's different from the typical method to compare students: all CS students first, then alphabetically by major.
+We probably don't want to change `operator>` since users of our Student type wouldn't expect such an ordering when using the comparison operators.
 So instead, we'll just change the comparator on the set.

 ```C++